vchloros/BIO422/PalmerPenguins_Initial.md

 :::

 Here, we can summarize one of our numerical values with `summarize()`.
-If there are values missing from the data, then R won't calculate the solution to your computation, and the result will be NA.
-To avoid this, we add `na.rm = TRUE` as a parameter.
+If there are values missing from the data, then oftan R won't calculate the solution to your computation, and the result will be NA.
+To avoid this, we add `na.rm = TRUE` as a parameter, which removes blank values that return as NA.

 ::: {.cell}